Thomas Saf-T-Liner C2: C2e (hybrid-electric bus)

+C2 Jouley (electric bus)

 In November 2018, Thomas unveiled a battery-powered prototype of the Thomas Saf-T-Liner C2 designated eC2 or "Jouley" (after the unit of energy).
 The prototype previews an all-electric C2 intended for production during 2019; it was developed in partnership with Proterra, Inc., who offer a line of transit buses using the same battery-electric drivetrain.
 The C2 Jouley uses a single traction motor with an output of 295 / 170 hp (peak/continuous) and a two-speed gearbox; this configuration is branded ProDrive by Proterra.
 The traction battery has a total capacity of 220 kW-hr, providing a range of up to 135 mi, assuming an efficiency of 1.4 kW-hr/mile (24.6 mpgUS equivalent).
 The bus is charged using the SAE J1772 CCS Combo 1 connector; a full charge takes approximately 3 hours using a 60 kW DC charger.

 The first large order for 50 Jouley buses was placed by Dominion Energy in December 2019 as the first phase of their school bus replacement program, to be delivered by the end of 2020.
 In February 2021, the Montgomery County Public Schools (Maryland), largest school district in the state, announced they had ordered 326 Jouley buses.
+On October 17, 2022, Thomas delivered the 200th Saf-T-Liner C2 Jouley to Indiana-based Monroe County Public Schools.